claytonm/6005/README.md

 Write black-box tests based on specifications, prior to writing code.
 Wrote classes to convert digits of pi between bases, express digits in base-26, convert base-26 digits into characters, and ultimately find English words in the resulting string of characters.

 ## Problem Set 2: Specifications and designing with state
-Write moethod specifications and tests for those specifications.
+Write method specifications and tests for those specifications.
 Use state machines to design a midi piano.
 Application allows user to play notes on keyboard, change instruments and octaves, and record and play back notes.